llmrel/llmrel.github.io/call-for-papers.md

+Overview and Scope:
+====

-**Overview and Scope**: Large Language Models (LLMs) such as GPT-4, Claude, and Gemini have demonstrated remarkable capabilities across a wide range of natural language processing tasks.
+Large Language Models (LLMs) such as GPT-4, Claude, and Gemini have demonstrated remarkable capabilities across a wide range of natural language processing tasks.
 However, as these models are increasingly integrated into high-stakes applications—such as healthcare, law, education, and scientific research—their reliability and trustworthiness have become critical concerns.

 Uncertainty quantification (UQ) is an essential component in building reliable AI systems.
 Understanding and representing what a model "does not know" is key to ensuring robust decision-making, improving model calibration, mitigating hallucinations, and enabling human-AI collaboration.

 This workshop aims to bring together researchers and practitioners from academia and industry to discuss recent advances, challenges, and future directions related to uncertainty estimation and reliability in LLMs.
 We encourage interdisciplinary submissions from the machine learning, NLP, AI safety, and HCI communities.

+Topic of Interest:
+====

-**Topic of Interest**: We welcome original contributions on topics including, but not limited to:
+We welcome original contributions on topics including, but not limited to:

 1. Techniques for uncertainty quantification in LLMs (e.g., Bayesian methods, ensembles, MC Dropout, conformal prediction)